Charlotte Proffer

 The family would like to give special thanks to The Villas of Jackson, where Charlotte resided the past few years.
 Their love, care and compassion has been truly remarkable.

-A private family service will be held at Dongola Cemetery on Saturday, Oct.
-5.
+A private family service will be held Saturday, Oct.
+5, at Dongola Cemetery.

 Memorials may be sent to Wounded Warrior Project or to Billy Graham Evangelistic Association.